DeSantis suggests he would eliminate several federal agencies, including IRS

 “Are you in favor of eliminating any agencies?
 I know conservatives in the past have talked about closing the Department of Education, would you do that?”
 Fox News’s Martha MacCallum asked the Florida governor on “The Story.”

-“We would do (the Department of) Education, we would do (Department of) Commerce, we’d do (Department of) Energy, and we would do IRS,” DeSantis responded, referring to the Internal Revenue Service.
-“And so if Congress will work with me on doing that, we’ll be able to reduce the size and scope of government.”
+DeSantis responded with a list of federal departments he would eliminate: “We would do Education, we would do Commerce, we’d do Energy, and we would do IRS.”

+“And so if Congress will work with me on doing that, we’ll be able to reduce the size and scope of government,” he added.

 “But what I’m also going to do, Martha, is be prepared if Congress won’t go that far, I’m going to use those agencies to push back against woke ideology and against the leftism that we see creeping into all institutions of American life,” he said.